If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Cloud hosting is also a type of shared hosting, but the difference is that your website files are stored across multiple web servers instead of a single web server.

 For example, your website files are stored across 10 different web servers in 10 different countries.
-Visitors from all those 10 countries will get equal speed as the server location is near to them.
+Visitors from all those 10 countries will get equal speed as the server location is near them.

 Since, in cloud hosting, you are hosting your websites on a network of servers, there is always an option for scalability.

 In case of a server failure, your website can be served from a different server.
-So almost no downtime.
+So, almost no downtime.

-When You Should Choose Cloud Hosting?
+When Should You Choose Cloud Hosting?

 - You want more speed and less downtime